SEIZURES

 Types of Seizures

-These begin in one specific area of the brain and may or may not affect consciousness.
+These start in one area of the brain.

 Focal Aware Seizures (Simple Partial Seizures)

-• Uncontrolled jerking in one part of the body
+• Jerking in one part of the body

 Focal Impaired Awareness Seizures (Complex Partial Seizures)